elmundio87/aws-tco-calculator-csv-import-export/README.md

 ## Installation

+Clone this repository or copy the contents of `userscript.js` to the clipboard

-**Firefox:** Install the Greasemonkey extension and import userscript.js
+**Firefox:** Install the Greasemonkey extension and import `userscript.js` from this repository

-**Chrome:** Install the Tampermonkey extension and import userscript.js
+**Chrome:** Install the Tampermonkey extension and import `userscript.js` from this repository

 ## Usage